FAQ - Ombre', Powder, Hybrid or Nano Brows

 Honestly, the discomfort level is relative as everyone has a different level of sensitivity.
 On a scale of 1-10, my clients may say "a 3".
 It doesn't hurt as such, it is more a sensation.
 The process itself is not painful thanks to the numbing ointment that is applied several times during your appointment.
 Sometimes the sound of the blade (if you are doing microblabing) is what people find worse - a small scratching sound.
 To me it sounds like when you are separating velcro.

-Who is not a good candidate for microblading?
+Who is not a good candidate for Permanent Makeup?

 Anyone nursing or pregnant should not have this procedure done.
 I will take on a client six months post nursing.
 You must be 18 years old.
-If you know that you are going to need chemo and have at least 6 week before starting your treatments, then I would get microblading done immediately and then you have time for your 6 week touch up.
-If you have gone thru Chemo you need to steer clear for at least 6 months.
+If you know that you are going to need chemo and have at least 6 week before starting your treatments, then I would make and appointment done immediately and then you have time for your 6 week touch up.
+If you have gone thru Chemo you need to steer clear of getting permanent makeup for at least 6 months.

 What products do you use?

 I use Brow Daddy, Permablend, Evenflo, Tina Davies and EverAfter pigments.
-I use these pigments for both microblading and shading.
+I use these pigments for all my procedures.
 These pigments are ultra-concentrated, enabling artists to place the target color over old, faded PMU.
 They are 100% safe, cruelty free, vegan and sterile.

-Do my eyebrows need to be shaved off for microblading?
+Do my eyebrows need to be shaved off?

 This is actually something I get asked often.
 Please DO NOT!
 Prior to your appointment, do not tweeze, thread, wax or modify your brows in any way for as long as possible (for up to 2 weeks if you can handle it lol).
 This will allow me to create a custom design that blends in with the natural hair growth.
 I will be doing facial measurements, and a custom brow design outline for you to preview and approve.
 Regular brow maintenance of waxing, threading, and tweezing may still need to be continued once your brows are healed.

-Microblading is a multiple-step appointment process.
+Permanent Makeup (PMU) is a multiple-step appointment process.
 Your new brows will NOT be complete after just one service.
-At least two appointments are needed initially.
-Each of these appointments being 6-10 weeks apart.
+After your initial appointment, you will schedule a 6-8 touch-up appointment.
+It is rare, but on some occasions a third may be needed.
+Each of these appointments being 6-8 weeks apart.
 During your touch-up appointment we will assess the pigment retention and make any adjustments necessary.
 Everyone heals differently and at different rates.
 We can also add more density and go bolder if desired at your touch-up appointment..

 The entire healing process will take 4-6 weeks, depending on your body's regeneration time, age and skin type.
 The initial time right after the procedure is anywhere from 10-14 days.
 They will go thru several different stages, until you are ready to come back for your 6 week touch up.
 I would say 95% of my clients only need one six week touch up, but there have been cases, usually if they have an autoimmune disease, their age or other factors, where I feel that caution and a soft approach will heal better in time, if I do an addition appointment.